Thabet-Chaaouri/Instruction-Tuning/README.md

   As we did this additional preprocessing,w e had to tokenize our input sequences and as result to use the simple Trainer and not the TRL SFTtrainer.

   Finally when comparing the two experiments (using 4 accumulation steps and a train batch size of 2) on a T4 free colab GPU: the first experiment would take 330h and the second would take 32h.
+If I choose a batch size larger than 2 I get CUDA out of memory.
+Checkout this [Colab notebook](https://colab.research.google.com/drive/1OOtPNwJLa3upPqGFkzJYxauo0YTSWtZ4)

 - [Deploying LLama2 on Sagemaker](https://www.philschmid.de/sagemaker-llama-llm)